mikel-ishihara/digits/index.md

 #### Add Contact page

-After logging in, here is the page that allows you to add new Stuff:
+After logging in, here is the page that allows you to add new contact:

 <img src="doc/addcontact.PNG">